nisarhassan12/interface/infrastructure/README.md

 After creating the Staging GCP module and adding the necessary environment variables, you are now ready to create the `staging-kubernetes` workspace.

-After creating the Terraform workspace and queuing a job, you will need to change the healthcheck for the `interface-ingress` module to use `/health` instead of `/`.

 Additionally, you are now ready to make DNS entries to point records at neonlaw.net to the ingress IPs for the `interface` and `api` ingresses respectively.
 We use Google Domains as our DNS registrar/hosting service and